Brendan Shanahan: National Hockey League

 On November 17, 2009, Shanahan officially announced his retirement after 21 years in the NHL.
 Shanahan said, "I would like to thank my family and all of the friends who have helped me achieve and maintain my childhood dream of playing in the National Hockey League," Shanahan said in a news release.
-"I am enormously grateful to all of my coaches and teammates I've had the privilege of learning from and playing along side of, throughout my career.
+"I am enormously grateful to all of my coaches and teammates I've had the privilege of learning from and playing alongside of, throughout my career.
 While I always dreamed of playing in the NHL, I can't honestly say that I would have ever imagined that I'd be this fortunate and blessed.
 I would like to sincerely thank everyone who has helped me fulfill this dream."

 In December 2009, Shanahan accepted an offer from the NHL to become the NHL's vice president of hockey and business development.
 "In a broad sense, I think obviously, I am going to be another voice in the hockey ops, but at the same time people like [NHL COO] John Collins and [NHL EVP Communications] Gary [Meagher] and [NHL Deputy Commissioner] Bill [Daly] are going to allow me and teach me the business of hockey," Shanahan told NHL.com.
 "What I was excited about in their offer to bring me on board is that it was wide open for me.
 There was not going to be any room with a closed door and I would be given an opportunity to see and learn.
 As time goes by there will be some days where my role is more hockey specific and some days where my role is more business or marketing specific."

 Shanahan spoke at the World Hockey Summit in 2010, and sought to bring the fun back into youth developing skills for the game.
 He felt that, "Anytime you can get a kid out on the ice and just make it fun and he is developing and improving without knowing he's developing and improving, and all he cares about is that he is having a great deal of fun out there, that's when you have really locked onto something valuable".

-On June 1, 2011, Shanahan succeeded Colin Campbell as the NHL's Senior Vice President.
+On June 1, 2011, Shanahan succeeded Colin Campbell as the NHL's senior vice president.
 When handing out rulings on plays that were sent to his office for review, Shanahan posted videos to the NHL's official Website in which he explained how they either did or did not breach NHL rules.
 He narrated all videos except French-language videos involving the Montreal Canadiens or Ottawa Senators; these were narrated by a deputy, Stéphane Quintal.
 These videos were spoofed at the 2012 NHL Awards in Las Vegas, with Will Arnett portraying Shanahan.

-In his very first season as Senior Vice President, Shanahan delivered multiple suspensions to players for illegal hits.
+In his first season as senior vice president, Shanahan delivered multiple suspensions to players for illegal hits.